-Notice: Overloading your vehicle may cause damage.
-Repairs would not be covered by your warranty.
-Do not overload your vehicle.
+Notice: Overloading the vehicle may cause damage.
+Repairs would not be covered by the vehicle warranty.
+Do not overload the vehicle.

 If you put things inside your vehicle - like suitcases, tools, packages, or anything else - they will go as fast as the vehicle goes.
 If you have to stop or turn quickly, or if there is a crash, they will keep going.